 Once Upon A Time In Hollywood also follows Margot Robbie as Sharon Tate for a few scenes.
 Tate is married to director Roman Polanski, and Polanski is Rick Dalton’s neighbor.
 That’s about as far as their connection goes.
 Robbie’s scenes are entertaining enough and she does a great job at getting the audience to connect with her character even without many spoken lines, but her scenes rarely lend much to Dalton or Booth’s stories, or to the overall story for that matter if you don’t know anything about real-life Sharon Tate.
 Just to clarify, you don’t need to know anything about Charles Manson or Sharon Tate when going into to this film, but if you do, you’ll likely appreciate the attention to detail.

-The entire film clocks in at a little over two and a half hours and for the first two thirds, we’ll be honest, not a lot happens.
-During this time we highly encourage you to just sit back, enjoy the visually stunning cinematography, the LA backdrop and the great chemistry between Brad and Leo, because once you make it to the end of this flick you’ll be massively rewarded with the most entertaining climax to a Tarantino movie ever.
+The entire film clocks in at a little over two and a half hours and for the first two-thirds, we’ll be honest, not a lot happens.
+During this time we highly encourage you to just sit back, and enjoy the visually stunning cinematography, the LA backdrop, and the great chemistry between Brad and Leo, because once you make it to the end of this flick you’ll be massively rewarded with the most entertaining climax to a Tarantino movie ever.
 Period.

 It’s also worth mentioning that Once Upon A Time In Hollywood is easily the funniest Tarantino movie to date.
 Pair that with the relationship and emotional performances of DiCaprio and Pitt as Dalton and Booth, and you’ve got a recipe for Tarantino’s most sentimental film yet.